koder77/l1vm/README.md

 The source code is released under the GPL.

-A simple "Hello world!" in bra(et (bracket) my language for L1VM:
+A simple "Hello world!" in bra(et (brackets) my language for L1VM:

 <pre>
 // hello.l1com